-Findings identified during the Review and Verification assessment of the Gabonia Construction Compound (CCP) were made directly, as comments, into a Comment Register (refer to Appendix A).
+Findings identified during the Review and Verification assessment of the Gabonia Construction Compound Plan (CCP) were made directly, as comments, into a Comment Register (refer to Appendix B).

-The IEA has assessed NELNA's Gabonia Construction Compound (CCP) (Document Number: NEL-NTH-NNA-3990-EPA-PLN-0001; Revision G; Dated: 06/09/2023) against the requirements of the Program contract, including the EMF and EPRs, conditions of Program approvals, and in general accordance with the approved Urban Design Strategy (insofar as it is applicable to the document assessed).
-Any issues and non-compliances identified in previous revisions of the document reviewed by the IEA have been closed out.
+The IEA has assessed M80 RRA's Gabonia Construction Compound Plan (CCP) (Document Number: NEL-NTH-NNA-3990-EPA-PLN-0001; Revision 0.02; Dated: 17/02/25) against the requirements of the Program contract, including the EMF and EPRs, conditions of Program approvals and in general accordance of the approved Urban Design Strategy (insofar as it is applicable to the Document assessed).
+Any issues and non-compliances identified in previous revisions of the Document reviewed by the IEA have been closed out.